stijn-meijers/dracor-mcp/README.md

 1. Ensure you're using Python 3.10 or higher
 2. Try running in development mode to debug: `mcp dev dracor_mcp_fastmcp.py`
 3. Check the DraCor API status at https://dracor.org/doc/api

+## Prompt to use with MCP

+"Your task is to analyze historical plays from the DraCor database to identify character ID tagging issues.
+Specifically:

+1. Select a play from the DraCor database and perform a comprehensive analysis of its character relations, full text, and structure.
+2. Identify all possible inconsistencies in character ID tagging, including:
+   - Spelling variations of character names
+   - Character name confusion or conflation
+   - Historical spelling variants
+   - Discrepancies between character IDs and stage directions
+3. Create a detailed report of potential character ID tagging errors in a structured table format with the following columns:
+   - Text ID (unique identifier for the play)
+   - Current character ID used in the database
+   - Problematic variant(s) found in the text
+   - Type of error (spelling, variation, confusion, etc.)
+   - Explanation of the issue

+do it for this text: [playname]"

 ## License